South East Sussex

 • Globe Inn Marsh 10 Military Road Rye TN31 7NX Telephone(01797) 225220

-A unique open plan bar serving two cask beers and a selection of five real ciders from Dudda's is the centre piece of this creatively designed and furnished, food oriented pub, built about 1834.
+A unique open plan bar serving three cask beers and a selection of five real ciders from Dudda's is the centre piece of this creatively designed and furnished, food oriented pub, built about 1834.
 A selection of gins is also available.
 Decorated with lobster pots and fishing nets, open fires have contributed to readers of a national newspaper once voting it third cosiest pub in Britain.
 There is a covered outdoor area.
-Good quality locally sourced meals are served including breakfasts from 8am and wood-fired oven pizzas.
+Good quality locally sourced meals are served including wood-fired oven pizzas and weekend breakfasts from 8am.

 Small, single room bar featuring historical photos of Rye.
 The hotel was built in the mid 18th Century and has historical connections to local smugglers.
-The hotel and bar have extensive views across the quayside, Romney Marshes, Camber castle and beyond to the sea.
+The hotel and bar have extensive views across the quayside, Romney Marshes, Camber Castle and beyond to the sea.
+Last orders are at 10pm daily

 • King's Head Inn Rye Hill Rye TN31 7NH Telephone(01797) 225962